Research history of Tylosaurus: Early depictions

-One of the earliest restorations of Tylosaurus comes from an illustration by a popular artist named Henry Worrall for paleontologist William E. Webb's 1872 fictional book Buffalo Land.
+One of the earliest restorations of Tylosaurus comes from an illustration by a popular artist named Henry Worrall for Webb's 1872 fictional book Buffalo Land.
 This illustration, which is titled The sea which once covered the plains, represents one of the first paleoart of marine reptiles and pterosaurs from the Niobrara Formation.
 At the center of the illustration rises a giant Tylosaurus (identified as Liodon proriger).
 The appearance of this mosasaur was influenced by Cope, who was an acquaintance of Webb, as evidenced by its excessively elongated tail and serpentine appearance.
 Additionally, the Tylosaurus was given a rather long neck.
 Although not as long as those of plesiosaurs like Elasmosaurus, this detail would influence subsequent depictions of Tylosaurus in art.
 An example of this can be seen in the famous fossil collector Charles Hazelius Sternberg's 1889 fictional narrative The Young Fossil Hunters: A True Story of Western Exploration and Adventure, which contains a scene where a giant Tylosaurus skeleton measuring 80 ft in total length with a long and slender neck that is 20 ft long is uncovered.